-David Powers, of Raleigh, NC, was appointed by the North Carolina General Assembly in 2011 and reappointed in 2015 to serve on the Board of Governors of the University of North Carolina System.
-His term will end in 2019.
+David Powers, of Raleigh, NC, was appointed by the North Carolina General Assembly in 2011 and reappointed in 2015 and 2019 to serve on the Board of Governors of the University of North Carolina System.
+His term will end in 2023.

-Powers serves as the chair of the Committee on University Governance.
-He also serves on the Committee on Strategic Initiatives and the Committee on Military and Veterans Affairs.
+Powers serves as the chair of the Committee on University Governance, and as a member of the Committee on Strategic Initiatives.

 In his role as a Board member, Powers is focused on the University's function as a driver of the state's economy.